Get emailed when this bill changes status, is amended, or advances.

-Georgia's HB887 seeks to prohibit the use of artificial intelligence in critical decision-making areas such as insurance coverage, healthcare, and public assistance.
-This legislation aims to ensure that human judgment remains central in these sectors, potentially impacting how businesses and public services operate within this framework.
-Stakeholders should prepare for compliance adjustments.
+HB887 aims to restrict the use of artificial intelligence in critical decision-making areas such as insurance, healthcare, and public assistance.
+This legislation could significantly impact how businesses operate in these sectors.
+Stakeholders should prepare for potential changes in their operational frameworks.

 Key Provisions

-- Prohibits AI use in insurance coverage, healthcare, and public assistance decisions.
+Prohibits the use of AI in public assistance decisions.

-- Requires the Georgia Composite Medical Board to create rules related to healthcare decisions.
+Mandates the Georgia Composite Medical Board to promulgate related rules.

 Latest Legislative Action